itsee-birmingham/django_wce_api/README.md

     model = models.Author
 ```

 If there are many to many fields involved then a full serializer must be specified.
-See the django rest framework
+See the Django REST Framework
 documentation for details.
 An example in the ITSEE code is the `CitationSerializer`.

-## The API Views

-The API app provides views for getting, creating, updating, deleting and searching items in the database both through
-the Django rest framework serialisations and directly with the Django objects.
-The views are based on those provided by
-`rest_framework.generics` which each of the classes in the `views.py` file inherits.
-However, they have been made them
-more flexible so that a single view can be used with any model and with a range of additional arguments which are
-typically stored in the models themselves.
-The models must contain certain information in order to work with the API
-views.
-This is detailed in the section on the API BaseModel.

-The views can be used directly or through AJAX using the functions in `api.js`.

-## JavaScript

-The JavaScript file, `api.js`, has both callback based functions and promise based functions to access the API.
-Any new
-code should ideally be written using the promise based functions which all have function names which end in 'promise'.
-The other functions remain for legacy support for apps that existed before JavaScript promises were standardised.

 ## API Decorators